Recognized internationally for her expertise in quilting, Marci enjoys sharing ideas that simplify the process of quilting.

 As an admirer of traditional quilts, Marci was inspired to author books on Not Your Grandmother’s™ Quilts.
 This series uses traditional patterns people associate with the grandmother and simplifies the technique.
 She has invented several tools to help make quilting easier for all.
 Her Know Before You Sew™ solution cards take common problems quilters encounter and provide easy-to-understand solutions.

 Marci spends much of the year traveling and teaching classes for quilting guilds and trade shows.
-Some of Marci’s travels include Canada and Brazil.
+Some of Marci’s travels include Canada, Brazil and most recently Dubai.

 Enthusiasm and inspiration for quilting can be seen throughout her lectures, workshops, and books.
 She has been featured in Redbook, on Home and Garden TV’s Simply Quilts, Quilters’ News Network, NBC’s The Jane Pauley Show, and has been published in American Quilter Magazine and Traditional Quiltworks.

 In 2006, she expanded Alicia’s Attic by purchasing Clearview Triangle from Sara Nephew.
 They continue to collaborate on new designs and techniques.
 Their latest three publications have received distinction with Living Now and Foreword publishing groups.
 These ideas and Marci’s simplifying methods have come together as Quilting with Marci Baker, inspiring today’s quilter.

 Marci and her husband, Clint, currently live in Fort Collins, Colorado, where they enjoy the outdoors and the beauty of nature that is so abundant in Colorado.
 She travels frequently to upstate New York where her sons are attending college.